SgtFoose/JSON-Parser/README.md

 By default the Array + Nested Parser is running which means it will decode a JSON with some nested values (Street Address) and an array (phoneNumbers) as input.

-Please use the example JSON format (copy paste) below for testing:
+Please use this example JSON format (copy paste) below for testing.
+This example is a Serialized JSON String:

 ```
 {